Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 Updates the specified interconnect with the data included in the request.
 This method supports PATCH semantics and uses the JSON merge patch format and processing rules.
 */
 await gapi.client.compute.interconnects.patch({ interconnect: "interconnect", project: "project",  });

 /*
+Sets the labels on an Interconnect.
+To learn more about labels, read the Labeling Resources documentation.
+*/
+await gapi.client.compute.interconnects.setLabels({ project: "project", resource: "resource",  });

+/*
 Return a specified license code.
 License codes are mirrored across all projects that have permissions to read the License Code. *Caution* This resource is intended for use only by third-party partners who are creating Cloud Marketplace images.